 Washington DC has long been one of the most accessible cities in the U.S.A.
 The city’s entire metro system is wheelchair accessible with lifts at each station.
 There are also companies like ScootAround that provide scooters and wheelchairs to those with limited mobility.

 Washington DC is a city with a highly visible disability community.
 The public transport systems, as well as many other places including museums and performing arts venues like the Kennedy Centre are already easily accessible.
-Another city around Washington State that provides persons with disability with the same level of ease in terms of travel is Seattle.

 2. Denver, Colorado

 Denver is another city in the US with a mainline metro transportation system that’s fully accessible by wheelchair.
 Aside from the disabled-friendly transport system, the city offers other mobility solutions like the door-to-door paratransit service which makes it even easier for those persons with disabilities to travel around the city.

 When it comes to tourist attractions and recreational amenities, the city has made great strides to ensure that they are accessible.
 Many attractions around Denver such as the Children’s Museum of Denver and the Downtown Aquarium are fully accessible while some attractions even offer special tours for those with hearing disabilities.

 Best Disability-Friendly Cities in Europe

 Europe has the highest number of accessible cities.
 Countries like the UK, Germany, France, Spain, Portugal and several northern and eastern European countries are becoming more accessible for people with disabilities.
 Major as well as minor tourist attractions of these countries from museums to galleries are tailored towards receiving tourists in wheelchairs.
 Here are three of the more popular tourist destinations that are accessible.